flyve-mdm/doc/source/config/message-queue.rst

   * Use client certificate: enables use of the client's certificate.
   * SSL certificate server for MQTT clients: url to the certificate server for MQTT clients.

+* Firebase Cloud Messaging

+  * Enable this feature to use FCM, for devices with Android 8 or later.
+  * API Token: the server key, you can find it in your Firebase project settings > Cloud Messaging

 .. important::
    After sending the certification request, the CA will very likely send back several files.
    One is the certificate, signed by the CA, and the others are intermediate certificates.